DBezemer/rpm-haproxy/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/DBezemer/rpm-haproxy/total.svg)](https://github.com/DBezemer/rpm-haproxy/releases) [![Build RPMs](https://github.com/DBezemer/rpm-haproxy/actions/workflows/main.yml/badge.svg)](https://github.com/DBezemer/rpm-haproxy/actions/workflows/main.yml)

 This repository contains build artifacts of HAproxy that are provided with no support and no expectation of stability.
 The recommended way of using the repository is to build and test your own packages.
+Latest Work-in-Progress builds can be found under release label "WiP RPM Build".

 # RPM Specs for HAproxy on CentOS / RHEL / Amazon Linux with syslog logging to separate output files